| Academic Policies and Procedures |

 Enrollment

-Full-time learner's enrollment is continuous.
+Full-time learner's enrollment is continuous, with learners enrolled in a minimum of two courses per year.
 Those who discontinue enrollment without leave of absence permission will be required to apply for readmission.
-Ph.D. learners will be enrolled for a period of no less than 6 sessions (2 years), to a maximum of 7 years.
-MSc learners will meet the same minimum enrollment period but may not exceed 6 years to complete the degree.
+The minimum DME, DNE, DHE completion, assuming four months per course, is 36 months.
+The maximum allocation, assuming the full six months per course, is 5 years.
+Ph.D. learners will be enrolled for a period of no less than 2 years, to a maximum of 7 years.
 These limitations may be appealed by following the grievance procedure of the University.

 Probation and Dismissal